...

 The small village comprises nine workshops specializing in one traditional craft, including tea utensils, Kokeshi Dolls, and dyeing and weaving.
 It is your chance to see the amazing skills of the traditional craftsmen up close!

-While the price of the craftworks on sale is often steep, there is no harm in just browsing through the artisans’ beautiful works.
+While the prices of the craftworks on sale are often steep, there is no harm in just browsing the artisans’ beautiful works.

 If you can speak Japanese or will be accompanied by an interpreter, make a reservation with one of the craft-making workshops to fully enjoy what the village can offer!